 Shadrach, Meshach, and Abednego faced what looked like certain death.
 They knew God was able to save them but even if he didn’t they vowed they wouldn’t cave to other gods to save them.
 The wouldn’t give in to something else that was a seemingly sure bet that they’d be saved.
 Nebuchadnezzar offered them a way out.
 All they had to do was bow.
 The could have chosen to bow while saying to themselves, “We bowed with our bodies but our hearts are fully for the Lord.”
 “Surely God wouldn’t want us to die!
 Let’s figure out how we can get out of this.”

 Nope.
 They chose to remain faithful to God with the assurance that God was able to save them and faced it all with resolve to remain faithful even if he doesn’t…

 Gosh… that hits a liiiittttle close to home.
 Because there are those awful-to-live-through times when God doesn’t answer as we want… do we take matters into our own hands?
 Do we come up with our own reasoning on how to understand this situation?
 Do we use other means to get around what God hasn’t done for us?
 Do we force what we want to happen, what seems good to happen, what we need to happen… when it doesn’t seem as though God will come through for us?

 Shadrach, Meshach, and Abednego didn’t.
 And it wasn’t because they knew the end result.
 The story hadn’t been written yet.
 They didn’t know what the outcome would be.
 In fact, they faced the reality of that fiery furnace.
 What about in my trials?
 Can I say even if he doesn’t God is still God.
 He is still good.
 God still loves me and I know His plans for me are good.
-And we choose to love and be faithful to Him.
+And I choose to love and be faithful to Him.